 In addition, the effect of AzoTAB isomerisation on the interfacial tension between the AzoTAB/DTAB (50/50 mol%) solution and HBA was investigated using the drop weight method.
 The interfacial tension of the solution containing a large amount of trans-isomer (>90%) was higher than that containing a large amount of cis-isomer (>90%) at the tested concentrations (Figure 3a).
 Therefore, it was considered that the interfacial tension between the oil and surfactant solution became higher or lower under UV or vis illumination, respectively, owing to the photoisomerisation of AzoTAB.
 Thus, we observed the interface between 50 mM AzoTAB/DTAB (50/50 mol%) solution and HBA in a glass vial when the specimen was illuminated with UV from the right side (Figures 3b-c and Supplementary Movie S3).
 Convective flows from the left to the right at the interface generated in each phase immediately after UV illumination.
-Because the interfacial tension increased owing to the photoisomerisation of AzoTAB from the trans- to cis-isomer, it was suggested that the interfacial tension of the illuminated side was higher than that of the non-illuminated side, inducing Marangoni flows from the area of lower interfacial tension to that of the higher one.
-Based on these results, it was clarified that the photoisomerisation of AzoTAB caused a difference in the interfacial tension that was sufficient for inducing Marangoni flows at the interfacial tension form the trans and the photoisomerisation of AzoTAB caused a difference in the interfacial tension that was sufficient for inducing Marangoni flows at the interfacial tension the trans at the photoisomerisation of AzoTAB caused a difference in the interfacial tension that was sufficient for inducing Marangoni flows at the interface.
+Because the interfacial tension increased owing to the photoisomerisation of AzoTAB from the trans- to cis-isomer, it was suggested that the interfacial tension of the illuminated side was higher than that of the non-illuminated side, inducing Marangoni flows from the area with lower interfacial tension to that with the higher one.
+Based on these results, it was clarified that the photoisomerisation of AzoTAB caused a difference in the interfacial tension that was sufficient for inducing Marangoni flows at the interfacial tension form the area with lower form the photoisomerisation of AzoTAB caused a difference in the interfacial tension that was sufficient for inducing Marangoni flows at the interfacial tension that was sufficient for inducing Marangoni flows at the interfacial tension that was sufficient for inducing Marangoni flows at the interface.